nicholasjackson/vault-dev-patterns/blueprint/README.md

 To view the interactive documentation and walk through of using Vault Dynmamic secrets with PostgresSQL please check out the docs at:

 `http://docs.docs.shipyard.run:18080`

 ## Cleanup

-Run `yard delete` to cleanup all resources
+Run `shipyaryard destroy` to cleanup all resources

 ## Components
 * Kubernetes